 But, more than anything else, the thing that worries me is: Why did nobody else react?

-I lived In London during the worst years of terrorism.
+I lived in London during the worst years of terrorism.
 In the UK and, having lived in the US for years, I am acutely aware of the necessity of being vigilant at all times – 9/11 transformed the US in that respect.
 Lone bags, people acting in a shifty manner, things that don’t quite add up – I watch everything very closely.
 Yes, it’s my job as a writer to do that, but I also think it’s our job as ordinary citizens to try to make our environment as safe as we possibly can.
 As Jerry Springer once said: Look after yourselves – and each other.

 Talking of Jerry . . .
 I wondered whether my work as a TV critic made me extra-sensitive to these particular circumstances or, indeed, events in general: reading high drama into everyday situations that might pass other people by?